 How the Rule Impacts Investors

-Many investors are unaware that their retirement account managers and advisors, including brokerage firms and mutual fund companies, are currently under no obligation to act in their best interest.
+Many investors are unaware that their retirement account managers and advisors are currently under no obligation to act in their best interest.

 Investors are also often unaware of the fees they are charged, because those fees may be hidden in the fine print.
 Once the new rule is implemented, investors will receive additional disclosures regarding fees, compensation, and potential conflicts of interest when they receive investment recommendations concerning their retirement accounts.